scality/Zenko-RFCs/docs/requirements/utapi-metrics-protection.md

 In the meantime, service providers have used this behavior to implement their billing system.
-So, if we change the current behavior, we need to provide service providers another to bill their customers.
+So, if we change the current behavior, we need to provide service providers another way to bill their customers.

 ## Requirements